biokraft/my-cursor-framework/README.md

 ## 🏁 Getting Started

 1. Explore **Part 1** to build a solid foundation in Cursor's core functionalities.
-2. If you're a developer, proceed to **Part 2** to learn about my specific coding workflows, including the `SpecsForge` and `TDV` frameworks.
+2. If you're a developer, proceed to **Part 2** to learn about my specific coding workflows, including the `SpecsForge` framework and `TDV` mode.
 3. Adapt and adopt what works for you!
 This is a living guide, and I encourage you to tailor these practices to your own needs.

 ---